-Encode as Ruby scripts Exclude and don't encode or copy
+Encode as Ruby scripts + - Exclude and don't encode or copy

-File Mask or Extension File Mask
+FILE MASK OR EXTENSION FILE MASK

 rb .DS_Store

+ta -

 Copy unencoded

-File Mask
+copy unencoded

+FILE MASK

-Please note, the above are default sett ngs and you may change file types for files or folders in th
+Please note, the above are defa ult settings and you may change file types for files or folders in

+il and the second and above are deta oos not match a ny of the above masks, then it will not he

 File types tab allows you to set file types which will be used for setting default encoding mode when you add new files to the project.
 Also you can specify file types which will not be added to a project when you add multiple files or folders.
 Use "Encode as Ruby scripts" list to set file types for encoding using Ruby script mode by default.
-You may add a file extension without a period to the list or use or ? wildcards.
+You may add a file extension without a period to the list or use \ or ? wildcards.

 The "Exclude list" lets you specify files or folders that should not be added to the project when you add files or folders.
-When specifying files or folders to be excluded you may specify exact file names or use file masks (wildcards and ? symbols may be used)
+When specifying files or folders to be excluded you may specify exact file names or use file masks (wildcards \ and ? symbols may be used)